 .) to match any symbol; the book uses $\Sigma$ for this purpose.

 Another difference is that Unix regular expressions usually match anywhere in a string, whereas true regular expressions usually must match the entire string.
 When using

 -Ex flags to approximate true regular expressions (

 -x to match the whole line).

-%%file movies.txt the phantom menace attack of the clones revenge of the sith a new hope the empire strikes back return of the jedi the force awakens rogue one the last jedi the motion picture the wrath of khan the search for spock the voyage home the final frontier the undiscovered country generations first contact insurrection nemesis into darkness beyond
+%%file movies.txt the phantom menace attack of the clones revenge of the sith a new hope the empire strikes back return of the jedi the force awakens rogue one the last jedi solo the rise of skywalker the motion picture the wrath of khan the search for spock the voyage home the final frontier the undiscovered country generations first contact insurrection nemesis into darkness beyond

 !grep -Ex '.*(m | (t|n)|b).*' movies.txt